frangucc/thenodechronbook/README.md

-> This introduction is meant to be read by parents, students and industry experts and is not the first chapter.
+> This is not the first chapter.
+This introduction is meant to be read by parents, students and industry experts, contributors and artists.
 If you would like to begin reading the "book" - skip to the first chapter ([Stealth Mode](https://frangucc.gitbooks.io/gamifyed/content/stealth_mode.html)).

 ---

-Draft - Thursday, September 16th, 2016
+Draft - Thursday, September 22nd, 2016
 Franchino